nihpo/SynthHealthData/README.md

 * validate, and
 * obtain regulatory approval for new *drugs* and *medical devices*.

-In this repository you can analyze and download the Python-based software that generates unencumbered Synthetic Health Data at scale, on demand.

 The platform programmatically generates realistic synthetic patients (“SynthPatients”) that have a complete synthetic Personal Health Record (“SynthPHR”).
 SynthPatients live in a series of geographically-accurate synthetic cities (“SynthCity”).
 SynthPatients are then randomly selected to participate in synthetic Clinical Trials (“SynthTrials”).
 Platform users can define the parameters of a clinical trial and the platform generates all SDTM domains for the desired number of subjects.